Start Dropshipping: Things to Know Before You Do

 The thing is, once these dropshippers fail and learn they develop the courage and the know-how to do things right.
 And scaling a successful store can happen fast after you’ve had all of those learnings.
 Some things are easy about dropshipping, for example, importing products is easy.
 But getting customers to actually buy those products is hard and it takes practice.
 A good analogy here is watching people play soccer or football.
 Anyone can kick around a ball, but to be a professional you really need to practice and hone your skills.

 On the topic of dropshipping, I also want to address this question.
-If dropshipping works, why do so many people sell dropshipping courses?
+If dropshipping works, why do so many people start dropshipping courses?
 You might think, dropshipping actually doesn’t work because of all the dropshipping YouTubers selling courses, but many of these dropshippers sell courses because dropshipping is hard and they know that they can make money on the side by teaching others how to be as successful as they have been.
 The other thing you have to remember is that these dropshippers are hustlers, they love finding new income streams.
 Some of them are fine running multiple dropshipping stores, but others prefer to run a single dropshipping store and then sell their expertise.

 Product Saturation Does Not Exist

 I’ve interviewed Chris Wayne, Beast of Ecom, Scott Hilse, and others who sell courses, and I can tell you from experience, they are doing just fine with their dropshipping stores.
 Here’s something I hear a lot, “It’s 2020, dropshipping is saturated.”
 Oh boy, I have been excited to address this claim.
 I don’t wanna get all nerdy and explain market saturation, but you leave me no choice.
 Market saturation arises when the volume of a product in a given marketplace has been maximized.
-At that point of saturation, an entrepreneur can only grow their business with new products, by taking market share from competitors or from a rise in customer demand. dropshipping is not saturated.
+At that point of saturation, an entrepreneur can only grow their business with new products, by taking market share from competitors or from a rise in customer demand.
+Dropshipping is not saturated.
 It can’t be because it’s neither a product nor a market, it’s just an ecommerce business model.

 Remember back in the 70s, the founder of Nike was buying sneakers individually from Japan and selling them as he got orders in the US.
 That was dropshipping.
 Dropshipping has been around for decades, but it’s taken shape in different mediums as the times and technology have progressed.
 So that covers whether dropshipping is saturated.
 It can’t be, it’s impossible.
 But I know what you’re thinking, there are still so many products out there to dropship and those products are all saturated.
 Here’s the thing, a product can only be saturated in a given market.